hlavacs/ViennaGameJobSystem/README.md

     #define JWAITTERM vgjs::JobSystem::getInstance()->waitForTermination()

     /**
     * \brief A wrapper over return, is empty in singlethreaded use */
-    #define JRET return
+    #define JRET return;

 ## Using the Job system
 The job system is started by accessing its singleton pointer.
 See the main() function provided: